Top bankers expect EU stress tests to reignite banking M&A

 “It will be interesting to see what happens after the asset quality review, not only in Italy but also at the European level,” he said, adding that he expects cross-border deals.

-However, Giovanni Bossi, CEO of smaller Italian bank IFIS (IF.MI), cautioned against merging “two small weak players to create a larger weak one”.
+However, Giovanni Bossi, CEO of smaller Italian bank IFIS , cautioned against merging “two small weak players to create a larger weak one”.

 Some bankers said that consolidation would not be constrained within the euro zone because banks need to scale up to afford technological investment and cut costs.